 How Compensation is Determined

-Several factors are taken into consideration by lawyers and insurance companies in determining compensation following a truck accident.
+Lawyers and insurance companies consider several factors in determining compensation following a truck accident.
 These include:

 - The degree of the driver or injury victim’s negligence causing the crash.

 - The seriousness of injuries, how these injuries have affected a person’s life, and whether they are permanent.

 - Type of medical treatment necessary following a crash.

 - Insurance policy limits for the trucking company.

 - Amount of property damage sustained.

 - Whether there was a fatality involved can lead to a wrongful death claim.